amugldx/nuxt-conference/README.md

 # Conference Application

 Use this application to create custom landing pages for conferences with ease.
-It uses Nuxt 3, Supabase, Zod, tRPC, pinia and tailwindcss.
+It uses Nuxt 3, Supabase, Zod, tRPC, pinia, prisma, postgres and tailwindcss.
 The purpose of this application was to learn how supabase and tRPC works with Nuxt3.

 ## Setup